Arfo-du-blo/cursor-in-browser/README.md

       -p 8050:8080 \
       -e CUSTOM_USER=cursor_user \
       -e PASSWORD=cursor_password \
-ghcr.io/arfodublo/cursor-in-browser:latest
+ghcr.io/arfodublo/cursor-in-browser:latest-x64
 ```

-You can replace the **:latest** tag by the version and architecture you need (replacing :latest by :1.2.3-x64 or :1.2.3-arm64 for example).
+You can replace the **:latest** tag by the version and architecture you need (replacing :latest-x64 by :latest-arm64 if working on ARM CPU or :1.2.3-x64 or :1.2.3-arm64 if you need a specific version).

 ### **• Important notes :**